arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-how-to.md

 end
 ```

-2. An event handler which reacts to `Ordering::OrderCompleted` and applies changes withing `Insuring`
+- there is an event handler which reacts to `Ordering::OrderCompleted` and applies changes withing `Insuring`

 ```ruby
 module Insuring